 We'll walk you through the process of setting up a queue rule now, however we assume you have already followed the steps to create a physical queue first.

 1. Visit your app dashboard

-2. Click on the Queues tab and click "Create a new Queue rule"
+2. Click on the Reactor tab and click "New Reactor Rule"

 The source for the realtime data can be either messages (messages published on channels), presence (presence events for members using presence and entering and leaving channels) or channel lifecycle events (for events triggered by channels being created or disposed).

 The channel filter allows you to filter which channels produce messages or events for your queues.
 Regular expressions are supported

 The encodings supported are either JSON (a text format) or MsgPack (a binary format)